 Support from HYP

-If you are a young person in Southwark aged 10-24 and need support you can find information about HYP services on the find a service page.
+If you are a young person in Southwark aged 24 and under and need support you can find information about HYP services on the find a service page.

-If you are a professional looking to refer a young person in Southwark in to HYP Southwark please go to our professionals section for further information.
+If you are a professional looking to refer a young person in Southwark to HYP please go to our referrals and support for further information.